Microsoft Spider Solitaire: Features

 There are three levels of difficulty in Spider Solitaire: Beginner (one suit), Intermediate (two suits), and Advanced (four suits).

 Spider Solitaire has an "undo" feature that allows moves to be retracted.
 Any number of moves can be retracted, back to the last non-retractable move, but each "undo" subtracts one from the score.

 To aid the player, the key H (Windows Vista or later only) or M will highlight possible moves, whereas in the Windows XP version this is done by clicking on the score panel.
 The player can also undo previous moves and try again.
 Windows keeps track of scores for the player's reference; these may be viewed by going to Game and then Statistics.
 In Windows 7, these scores appear in the Games Explorer by clicking the game and selecting the Statistics tab in the Preview Pane.
 There are two measures of performance in Spider Solitaire: number of games won and highest score.
 In a certain sense these two measures are negatively correlated: maximizing games won may yield lower scores per game and vice versa.

 The final score in a Spider Solitaire game is calculated as follows.
 The initial score is 500 and every move subtracts one from the score.
 Using the “undo” feature also subtracts one point from the score.
 Every time the player is able to place an entire sequence of cards of the same suit in order (kings, queens, jacks, 10 9 8 7 6 5 4 3 2 ace), 100 points are added to the score.
 There is a total of eight such sequences in the game yielding a maximum achievable number of 800.
 Therefore, in a winning game the total score is 800 plus 500 minus the number of moves and "undo"s.

 In popular culture

 Spider Solitaire was referenced on the February 27, 2021 episode of Saturday Night Live.
-In the, "So You Think You Can Get the Vaccine," cold opening sketch 85-year-old contestant, Seymour Forman, (played by Mikey Day) was asked if he was computer literate enough to make an appointment online for a COVID-19 vaccine.
+In the cold opening sketch, "So You Think You Can Get the Vaccine", 85-year-old contestant, Seymour Forman, (played by Mikey Day) was asked if he was computer literate enough to make an appointment online for a COVID-19 vaccine.
 After replying "on what?," Mr. Forman was then asked if he had a computer at home.
 He replied, "for Spider Solitaire."